tyagisanjeev1211/powerplant-coding-challenge-solution/README.md

 	- pmax: the maximum amount of power the powerplant can generate

 ## Assumption
-If a residual load after wind turbine production is less than the PMIN value of gasfired and greater than the pmax value of turbojet, then the logic embedded here can fail.
-This remaining value will not be adjusted anywhere because gas-fired plants will only be started if the load value is greater than the plant's PMIN value.
+1- If a residual load after wind turbine production is less than the PMIN value of gasfired and greater than the pmax value of turbojet, then a plant with smaller 'PMIN' will be selected to cater remaining power requirement.
-This scenario is not catered in the present solution with the assumption that this scenario will not occur.

-## Code Description
+2- Final demand will not be more than total power capacity of all plants.

 **modules** I have developed four modules for this solution:
 - **fuel_mapping.py** : Class Fuel_mapping.
 This class read the fuels section of the payload and filter for fuel type with a formula and its rate.
 - **powerplant.py** : Class Power_plant.
 This class reads the powerplants section of the payload and generates an object of powerplants with its fuel mapping object.
                       After this class, we have every required information in the powerplant object, and this object is ready for processing.
 - **merit_order.py** : Class Merit_order.
 This class sorts the list of powerplant objects based on power generation cost.
-- **production_plan.py** : Class Production_plan.
+- **Merit_order** : Class Production_plan.
 This class prepares the actual power production plan based on a sorted list of powerplant objects.

 **Note:** I am handing post request directly using Request class
 ```